Best Inventory Financing Loans in March 2025

 +

-With a low annual revenue requirement of $36,000 and only 12 months of business history needed, the American Express Business Line of Credit could be an ideal option for low-revenue companies.
-Credit lines range from $2,000 to $250,000 and can cover inventory purchases, payroll services, equipment repairs and seasonal dips in revenue.
+With the lowest starting rates on this list, the American Express Business Line of Credit is an ideal option for borrowers with strong credit profiles, which may allow them to unlock rates as low as 3.00% for six-month loans.
+Credit lines range from $2,000 to $250,000 and can be used to cover inventory purchases, payroll services, equipment repairs and seasonal dips in revenue.

-You can withdraw up to your credit limit as often as needed, only paying a small fee for the amounts you use.
-Business owners with an American Express small business credit card might receive pre-approval for a business line of credit — log into your account today to explore your options.
+Note that lines of credit over $150,000 are only available for borrowers with a pre-existing relationship with American Express.
+Business owners with an American Express small business credit card might be pre-approved for a business line of credit — log into your account today to explore your options.

 How to qualify